georkara/BaleUAVision/README.md

 ```
 and in this folder location "D:\BaleUAVision\Annotations Visualization\Hay bales 2\visualized_coco" there are all the visualized annotations for this specific Study Field ID.
 #### Example Output
-Below are two **indicative images** showcasing the annotation visualization:
+Below are four **indicative images** showcasing the annotation visualization.
+The first pair is from Hay bales 2, while the second pair of images is from Hay bales 13 subset.

 ![Example 1](02f18d9e-Hay_bales_2_000232_annotated.JPG)
 *Figure 1: Visualized COCO annotation for image 232 of Hay bales 2 subset.*